Scaling GEMM with Warp Specialization and Clusters#

 Before introducing the roles and barriers, it helps to isolate the scheduling bottleneck that warp specialization removes.
 The figure below uses a Step-4-style sequential timeline as a compact reference for the pre-specialization kernels in Steps 4-6, then puts it above the Step 7 warp-specialized schedule so the difference in engine utilization is visible at a glance.

-The figure is a before-and-after contrast, and it is worth reading slowly.
 On top is the pre-specialization single-warpgroup pattern: the same unspecialized thread group owns both the load path and the MMA path, so one engine can easily go idle while the other is active.
 Steps 5 and 6 improve that baseline with double buffering and persistent scheduling, but they do not yet split loading and compute into independent producer and consumer roles.
 On the bottom, specialization breaks that turn-taking.
 The TMA producer prefetches the next tile while the MMA consumer is busy computing, and writeback proceeds on its own.
-Producer warp 3 issues the next load while consumer warp 0 is still grinding through the current MMA, so neither engine has to wait on the other.
-Of course, overlap is not free; its price is coordination.
-The warps now have to tell each other when data is ready and when a buffer has been freed up, and two barriers carry those messages:
+Producer warp 3 issues the next load while consumer warp 0 is still working through the current MMA, so neither engine has to wait on the other.
+The load/MMA handoff uses two barriers:

 One detail in the figure can look like a mistake at first: the mma2tma arrows skip ahead by a stage.
 The reason is the ring buffer.
 With PIPE_DEPTH=2 there are two SMEM buffers, stage 0 and stage 1; TMA Load k=0 fills buffer 0, and TMA Load k=1 fills buffer 1.
 When MMA Compute k=0 finishes reading buffer 0, it signals mma2tma to say the buffer is free, but the load that actually wants buffer 0 back is TMA Load k=2, not k=1 (which is using buffer 1).
 That is why the mma2tma arrow from MMA Compute k=0 reaches all the way to TMA Load k=2.
 The release jumps a stage simply because the ring has two slots.